vishnum04/vishnum04/README.md

 ## 🔥 Projects

- - A classic Snake Game built using Python and Pygame.
-Control the snake, eat the food, and grow longer while avoiding collisions with the walls and itself!
+-  **Snake Game** built using Python and Pygame.
+Control the snake, eat the food, and grow longer while avoiding collisions with the walls and yourself! 🎮🔥
- - YouTube Clone built using HTML and CSS.
+ - **YouTube Clone** built using HTML and CSS.
 This project replicates the layout and design of YouTube, featuring a structured homepage, video thumbnails, navigation bar, and a responsive design.
 - A Machine Learning project that predicts the likelihood of heart disease based on medical parameters.
 This model analyzes patient data and provides risk assessments using advanced classification algorithms.

 ## 📌 How to Reach Me